MRI Technician

-Capture images that save lives.
-MRI technicians (also called MRI technologists) use advanced imaging equipment to help physicians diagnose injuries, diseases, and internal conditions.
-This 2025 guide explains how to train, certify, and build a rewarding career in magnetic resonance imaging.
+MRI imaging supports diagnosis and treatment planning.
+MRI technicians (also called MRI technologists) use advanced imaging equipment to help physicians evaluate injuries, diseases, and internal conditions.
+This 2025 guide explains how to train, certify, and pursue a career in magnetic resonance imaging.

 What Does an MRI Technician Do?